 Davenport University debuted in Grand Rapids in 1866, just 16 years after the city was incorporated.
-Following many decades of growth and transformation, Davenport has become a leading institution of higher education with campuses across the state of Michigan helping students achieve their career goals in business, technology and health professions.
+Following many decades of growth and transformation, Davenport has become a leading institution of higher education with campuses across the state of Michigan helping students achieve their career goals in business, technology, health and urban education.

 Founded as Grand Rapids Business College by Conrad G. Swensburg, a Union Army veteran fresh out of service following the Civil War, the college held its first classes on Jan.
 25, 1866, with 16 students registered for courses in bookkeeping, penmanship, business law and arithmetic – the standard office skills of the day.

 M.E.
 Davenport Era

 After operating under various names and in several locations in downtown Grand Rapids, the institution was on the brink of closing its doors in 1910 when a new teacher, Michael E. Davenport, saved the day.
 Rallying the remaining staff, he kept the doors open and assumed control of the school that would soon bear his name.
 Under Davenport's leadership, the school expanded statewide over the next several decades and became a non-profit institution in 1954.
 The reputation of the school grew within the community as its graduates assumed positions of leadership in business.
 M.E.
 Davenport faithfully served the institution as president until his passing in 1959, leaving a solid legacy on which his successor could build.